tmobile/magentaA11y/_checklist-web/heading.md

       the arrow key to browse to a heading
     result: |
       the heading comes into view
+  - when:  |
+      the tab key
+    result: |
+      nothing happens to the heading because headings should NOT be focusable

 gherkin-mobile:
   - when:  |
-      swipe to focus on a heading
+      swipe to browse to a heading
 ---

 ## Headings are not focusable with the tab key